 The Extra Time

-By following these tips and advice it should give you a competitive edge amongst your peers with hopes of getting picked up a scout.
+By following these tips and advice, it should give you a competitive edge amongst your peers with hopes of getting picked up a scout.
 However, there is more to the above in terms of standing out on the pitch.
-I say this because you could have all the ability in the world but if you don’t maintain consistency and improvement then all that ability may sadly go to waste.
+I say this because you could have all the ability in the world, but if you don’t maintain consistency and improvement, then all that ability may sadly go to waste.

-Furthermore, those of a younger age who have an arrogance about their performance may instead, be setting themselves up for disaster in the long term, even if they have God-given ability.
+Furthermore, those of a younger age who have an arrogance about their performance may instead be setting themselves up for disaster in the long term, even if they have God-given ability.
 This is because scouts will take into account how players act around their teammates and how their presence is reciprocated.

 Although luck is something that sometimes stumbles across us unexpectedly, I believe we can create our own luck as well.
-By listening to all these tips and aligning them with the correct mindset you will set yourself up in good stead by vastly increasing the chances of getting scouted.
-Be smart, be patient and be ready when it counts!
+By listening to all these tips and aligning them with the correct mindset, you will set yourself up in good stead by vastly increasing the chances of getting scouted.
+Be smart, be patient, and be ready when it counts!

 I hope you found great meaning in this article, and I can tell you first hand that if you concentrate on all the positive advice that is mentioned and integrate it into your game, you will become the best player you’ve ever been.